Thiago099/magic-dom/readme.md

 })
 ```

-(non lite version only) all variables that are passed to the element retained, so when you call
+(non lite version only) all variables that are passed to the element(both trough jsx and the $ methods) retained, so when you call
 the update it fetches them again
 ```jsx
 div.$update()